 Spinach or torn salad greens

 Add the chickpeas, tuna, mustard, mayonnaise, and cherry tomatoes to a bowl and stir to combine.
 Season with salt and pepper to your liking.
-Add olives, if using.
+Add olives or capers, if using.

 1 pound ground beef, Italian sausage, or turkey